Professor Jeremy Gregory

 Jeremy’s research and publications have shaped and contributed to the debates concerning the role of the Church of England in particular, and religion in general, in English social, cultural, political and intellectual history from the mid seventeenth to the mid nineteenth centuries.
 He has also published on the relationship between religion and gender, religion and the wider artistic and literary culture, and on the relationship between conformity and dissent.
 His current research is on the Church of England in colonial British North America and he is also keen to explore the rich records of the Archdeaconry of Nottingham housed at the University’s Manuscripts and Special Collections.

-His edited volume, The Oxford History of Anglicanism, Volume II Establishment and Empire, 1662-1829, was published on 5 October 2017.
-He is currently editing A History of Manchester’s Collegiate Church and Cathedral, 1421 to the present.
+His recently edited book, Manchester Cathedral.
+A History of the Collegiate Church and Cathedral, 1421 to the present, will be published by Manchester University Press in November 2021.
+His edited volume, The Oxford History of Anglicanism, Volume II Establishment and Empire, 1662-1829, was published by Oxford University Press in 2017 (paperback 2019).
 He has been a co-editor of Studies in Church History and an editor of Literature & History.
 He was President of the British Society for Eighteenth-Century Studies, 2013-15.
-He looks forward to supervising PhD students on any aspect of religious history in the long eighteenth century.
+Jeremy looks forward to supervising PhD students on any aspect of religious history in the long eighteenth century.